ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 ECE 442/L. Digital Electronics and Lab (3/1)

 Prerequisites: ECE 320/L, ECE 340, ECE 350.
 Corequisite: ECE 442L.
-Models of electronic nonlinear devices and their analysis.
-The limitations of digital circuits.
-Design of logic gates and of memory elements and registers.
-System considerations with reference to various technologies, including NMOS, PMOS, CMOS, RTL, DTL, TTL, IIL and ECL.
-Study of VLSI.
-3 hours …
+This course covers models of electronic nonlinear devices and their analysis for digital circuit applications.
+Additional topics include: the limitations of digital circuits; design of logic gates, memory elements and registers at the device level; system considerations with reference to various technologies including CMOS, Pseudo-NMOS, ECL, …

 ECE 443/L. Pulse and Waveshaping Circuit Design and Lab (3/1)

 Prerequisites: ECE 320/L, ECE 340/L, ECE 350.
-Recommended Corequisite: 443L.
-Waveshaping circuits with application to data acquisition and instrumentation.
-Design of multivibrator circuits.
-Design of analog-to-digital and digital-to-analog interfaces.
-3 hours lecture, one 3-hour lab per week.
+Corequisite: ECE 443L.
+Waveshaping and generation circuits with application to data acquisition and instrumentation.
+Design of multivibrator circuits, analog-to-digital and digital-to-analog converters, sample and hold amplifiers, and general interface circuits.
+Graduate students enrolled in the class will be required to develop computer simulation design programs that will produce …

 ECE 445.
 Introduction to Solid State Devices (3)